Open-Telecoms-Data/ofdsmaps/README.md

 devtools::install_github('Open-Telecoms-Data/ofdsmaps@main')
 ```

+## Adding and removing data

+The shiny app reads data files from this public Google drive folder.
+If you have permissions to edit this folder, you can upload or delete files to add or remove networks from the app.

 ## Front end development

 A shiny app is located in `inst/shiny/ofdsmaps`, and can be edited from within there.
 To run the app locally, run: